mattduckhouse/Dataglide-API-docs/index.md

 ## Overview

 This document is intended for developers who want to write applications that interact with Dataglide.
 It explains basic concepts of Dataglide and of the API itself.
 It also provides an overview of the different functions that the API supports.
+Currently the Dataglide API only allows read access to data.

 ## Accessing the API

-The Dataglide API is available at ```https://api.dataglide.co/{version}/{endpoint}``` where {version} is the version of the API that you wish to access (currently v1.0).
+The Dataglide API is available at ```https://api.{environment}.dataglide.co/{version}/{endpoint}``` where {version} is the version of the API that you wish to access (currently v1.0).
 Access to the API must be made using TLS1.2 (less secure versions of TLS are not supported).

+Access to the Production environment is available at: ```https://api.dataglide.co/{version}/{endpoint}```.

 Access to the Parallel environment is available at: ```https://api.parallel.dataglide.co/{version}/{endpoint}```